-PBDA will, upon award of funding, post for public view those awarded full applications with redactions as deemed appropriate to protect the interests of the applicant.
+PBDA will, upon award of funding, post applications with redactions for public view, as deemed appropriate to protect the interests of the applicant.
 Applications will be available for review on PBDA's publicly accessible internet website.

 2.4.2 Describe how the prioritization and scoring process will be conducted and is consistent with the BEAD NOFO requirements on pages 42-46.